Ex0brain/trelis24.github.io/_posts/2018-07-31-Windows-LLMNR-NBTNS-Poisoning-Responder.md

 3. In step 3, because of the DNS Server does not have a corresponding record, the name of the system is sent as LLMNR or NetBIOS-NS query.
 4. The attacker listens to network traffic, catches name resolution query.
 It tells to the victim that he is the one the victim is look for.

+According to the sequence above, if an attacker wants to be sure that the attack is successful, he must do:
+1. DHCP poisoning attack
+2. DNS poisoning attack
+3. WPAD poisoning attack

+This article is focused only in attacking the third step, making the assumption that neither DHCP nor DNS are configured.

 # Exploiting
 ## Responder